Dsyforever/numberical_optimization/README.md

 ### Introduction

 __This is a library of numerical optimization develop by mathematics student.
-If you are interest  in this project , welcome to sent your advice to my email:madsy@mail.scut.edu.cn __
+If you are interest  in this project , welcome to sent your advice to my email:  __ madsy@mail.scut.edu.cn